The Schengen Agreement: What Countries Are Part Of The Schengen Area & European Union

 As a result, the Schengen Agreement and its related conventions were incorporated into the European Union law by the Amsterdam Treaty in 1997.

-Nowadays, the Schengen Area covers most EU countries, except Ireland, the United Kingdom, and the countries mentioned above that are supposedly looking to join the Agreement in the future, including Romania, Bulgaria, Croatia, and Cyprus.
+Nowadays, the Schengen Area covers most EU countries, except Ireland, the United Kingdom, and the countries mentioned above that are supposedly looking to join the Agreement in the future: Romania, Bulgaria, and Cyprus.

 3. Schengen Member States – General Information